What is Spark?

 Do I need to be set up as a company to be eligible?

 No, you can apply as part of a team or as an individual.
+We can provide information on company set-up through the programme’s workshops should you be successful and interested in doing so.

 I already have a job, can I still apply?

 Yes, as long as you can commit the time involved in the support programme and beyond to progress your product to market.
+Many of our previous finalists have held full time jobs while progressing through the programme.

 If I submit an application, will I keep ownership of my idea or my product’s intellectual property?